fabianlischka/InfoSec101/p1-InfoSec101.md

     - If you're happy to pay for a commercial solution with support:
       - **1Password**: Password manager, most platforms.
 Local plus sync options (iCloud, Dropbox).
 Commercial, expensive (USD 50).
 Closed.
 [Link](https://agilebits.com/onepassword)
       - **LastPass**: Password manager, most platforms.
 Cloud only.
 Commercial, basic use free, 12 USD/a for smartphone use.
 Closed.
 [Link](https://lastpass.com)
+- Disadvantages:
+    - Can be somewhat cumbersome, particularly sync between devices
+    - If the app or password store is compromised, all your paswords are exposed
 - Also see [Password managers on Prism Break](http://prism-break.org/en/all/#password-managers)